cdonne/Invasive-cup-project-/Analysis/README.md

 ### Linear regression
 - to see if growth rate was assocaited with age at maturity and final length
-- Final length Rsq=  sig=
+- Age at maturity Rsq=0.515  sig=.000
-- Age at maturity Rsq= sig=
+- Final length Rsq=0.001 sig= .524
-- saved residuals for final length to correct for growth rate
+- saved residuals for age at maturity to correct for growth rate